archlinux/aur/building_executable_programs_with_gnat.rst

 :switch:`-gnateA`
   Check that the actual parameters of a subprogram call are not aliases of one another.
-To qualify as aliasing, the actuals must denote objects of a composite type, their memory locations must be identical or overlapping, and at least one of the corresponding formal parameters must be of mode OUT or IN OUT.
+To qualify as aliasing, their memory locations must be identical or overlapping, at least one of the corresponding formal parameters must be of mode OUT or IN OUT, and at least one of the corresponding formal parameters must have its parameter passing mechanism not specified.

   .. code-block:: ada